 We provide a wide range of trainings, workshops, books and movies for our CASA volunteers to help them complete their required 1 hour of training for each month of service (read the Continuing Education Policy here (pdf)).
 For example, a CASA could achieve their 12 hours of continued education by attending a 3 hour training session, watching three 2-hour movies, and reading a 300 page book.
 These can be done over the course of twelve months.
-You can also look for suggestions of meeting groups and college coursework in our weekly CASA News email; if you are a CASA in Silicon Valley, email email@example.com to sign-up.
+You can also look for suggestions for continuing education in our weekly CASA News email.

 Mandated Reporter Training

 Mandated Reporter Training is offered at no cost for anyone who works or resides in Santa Clara County, including CASAs.
-To RSVP, email the presenter, Jane Smithson, J.D.
-The training flyer can be found online.
+To RSVP, email the presenter, Jane Smithson, J.D., firstname.lastname@example.org.

 Note: Please approach the works below with a critical eye -- we're not endorsing the views, theories, or approaches outlined in the hundreds of media options below.
 Rather, we are hoping you will review and evaluate them, taking the good and leaving behind what might be outdated, short-sighted, or inaccurate.